 The diagnosis of MEN 1 includes gathering a thorough medical and family history, as well as a physical exam to look for signs and symptoms of excess hormones.
 Then, blood is drawn to check hormone levels, and imaging tests may be done to look for endocrine system tumors.

 If someone has already been diagnosed with MEN 1, imaging tests may be done even if hormone levels aren't yet abnormal.

-You may have one or more of these imaging tests: magnetic resonance imaging (MRI), computerized tomography (CT), positron emission tomography (PET), nuclear medicine scans, endoscopic ultrasound of the pancreas and other scans.
+Imaging tests may include magnetic resonance imaging (MRI), computerized tomography (CT), positron emission tomography (PET), nuclear medicine scans (for example, octreotide scintigraphy), endoscopic ultrasound of the pancreas and other scans.
 In tests that involve radiation, specialists carefully monitor doses to avoid the risk of radiation overexposure.

 Conditions and testing related to MEN 1 may include: